AguaClara/high_rate_sedimentation-DEPRECATED/Reports/HRS 2018 Summer Final Report.md

   [Return to Summary of Experiments](#summary-of-experiments)

 #### Experiment 18
-**Description**: Realizing that the geometry from Experiment 17 did not fulfill the 10:1 jet expansion ratio, the 1/2" diameter hole was drilled almost to the bottom of the sedimentation tank insert, leaving only a couple centimeters of the 3/16" diameter hole.
+**Description**: Next,the 1/2" diameter hole in the sedimentation tank insert from Experiment 17 was drilled almost to the bottom, leaving only a couple centimeters of the 3/16" diameter hole.
 Experiment 18 was run at an upflow velocity of 3 mm/s with a coagulant dosage of 4.5 mg/L.

 **Results**: Results from this experiment did not significantly differ from that of Experiment 17.
 Floc build-up was first seen 7 minutes after the start of the experiment.